Jeremy Pena Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.

-- The Rays have a 3.70 team ERA that leads all MLB pitching staffs.
+- The Rays have a 3.69 team ERA that ranks first across all league pitching staffs.

-- Rays pitchers combine to surrender 108 home runs (one per game), the third-fewest in the league.
+- The Rays allow the third-fewest home runs in baseball (109 total, one per game).

+- Bradley (5-6) gets the starting nod for the Rays in his 16th start of the season.
+He has a 5.17 ERA in 71 1/3 innings pitched, with 95 strikeouts.

-- His most recent appearance came on Saturday against the Baltimore Orioles, when the lefty threw four innings, surrendering five earned runs while allowing five hits.
+- In his last appearance on Sunday, the righty threw five innings against the Baltimore Orioles, allowing three earned runs while surrendering five hits.

+- In 15 games this season, the 22-year-old has a 5.17 ERA and 12 strikeouts per nine innings, while allowing a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.